Digital Advertising

 • How we went from a simple network of ad servers to the Google-powered advertising giants we see today.

-• Other technologies, particularly AI & Deep Learning, and how they have helped shape the advertising space.
+• How programmatic advertising and the technology behind it works, and how they have helped shape the advertising space.

 • The advantages and disadvantages of different approaches, including how you can offload some of the tricky stuff to expert third parties.